mtulian/dotfiles/README.md

-# config-files
+# Config files

-The goal of this repository is to have all the configuration in one place.
+My configuration files.
 Feel free to use it.